DomainNameServices/Gateway-WHMCS/README.md

 ##### Step 5

-Reload the page to view the changes
+Reload the page to view the changes.